Arthur Cook (Australian politician)

 Arthur Ernest Cook (6 September 1883 – 10 April 1945) was an Australian politician.

-He was born in Sandhurst to engine driver Robert Cook and Mary Daley.
-He attended state school before becoming a hairdresser, owning his own business in Bendigo from around 1901.
+He was born in Sandhurst to engine driver Robert Cook and Mary Daley, and attended state school before becoming a hairdresser.
+He owned his own business in Bendigo from around 1901.
 On 28 April 1909 he married Mary Victoria Rocke, with whom he had four children.

-He served as vice-president of the Bendigo Trades Hall Council and was on the Labor Party's state executive from 1916 to 1918.
-In 1924 he was elected to the Victorian Legislative Assembly as the Labor member for Bendigo West, transferring to Bendigo in 1927.
-He served until his death at Parliament House in Melbourne in 1945.
+Cook served as vice-president of the Bendigo Trades Hall Council and was on the Labor Party's state executive from 1916 to 1918.
+In 1924, he was elected to the Victorian Legislative Assembly as the Labor member for Bendigo West, transferring to Bendigo in 1927.

+Cook served until his death at Parliament House in Melbourne in 1945.
 One of his grandsons, Esmond Curnow, later served in the Assembly.